 Before we knew about the detrimental effects trans fats cause to our health, they were widely used in consumer foods as they were inexpensive, helped lengthen shelf life and gave foods a desirable texture and taste.
 Several countries and jurisdictions (New York, California, Baltimore & Montgomery County, MD) have taken steps to reduce or restrict the use of trans fats in food service establishments and outlets.

 Trans fats can be found in many foods – including fried foods like doughnuts, and baked goods including cakes, pie crusts, biscuits, frozen pizza, cookies, crackers, and stick margarines and other spreads.
 You can determine the amount of trans fats in a particular packaged food by looking at the nutrition label.

 To limit your consumption of trans fats, read the nutrition facts panel on foods you buy at the store and, when eating out, ask what kind of oil foods are cooked in.
 Replace the trans fats in your diet with monounsaturated or polyunsaturated fats.

 Fats in Balance

 Now that we have a better understanding of the different types of fat, let’s talk about how to balance them in your diet.
-We need adequate fat to support metabolism, cell signaling, the health of various body tissues, immunity, hormone production, and the absorption of many nutrients (such as vitamins A and D).
+We need adequate fat to support metabolism, cell signaling, the health of various body tissues, immunity, hormone production, and the absorption of many nutrients (such as fat soluble vitamins A, D E & K).